wj1tr0y/GaitCSV/README.md

 # GaitCSV: Causal Intervention for Sparse-View Gait Recognition
-The official code will be released soon.

-I'm working on cleaning up the code.

-Thanks!
+The training code is based on [OpenGait](https://github.com/ShiqiYu/OpenGait).
+The causal intervention triplet loss is in CIML.py.

+We modify the sampler and dataset to support VxPxK sampling strategy.
+The main modification is wrapped by several ########.